Electric pen: Design and use

 The electric pen was the key component of a complete duplicating system, which included the pen, a cast-iron holder with a wooden insert, a wet cell battery on a cast-iron stand, and a cast-iron flatbed duplicating press with an ink roller.
 All the cast-iron parts were black japanned, with gold striping or decoration.
 The hand-held electric pen was powered by a wet cell battery, which was wired to an electric motor mounted on top of a pen-like shaft.
 According to the manual, the motor drove a reciprocating needle that could make 50 punctures per second or 3,000 per minute.
 The user was instructed to place the stencil on firm blotting paper on a flat surface, then use the pen to write or draw naturally to form words and designs as a series of minute perforations in the stencil.

 Once the stencil was prepared, it was placed in the flatbed duplicating press with a blank sheet of paper below.
 An inked roller was passed over the stencil, leaving an impression of the image on the paper.
 Edison boasted that over 5,000 copies could be made from one stencil.

 Advertising

 Marketing

+An advertising poster for the electric pen and press.

 Edison’s main target audience included firms that depended on duplicating documents to run their business.
 To drive demand, Edison advertised in a circular that was written by the pen itself, in which the pen was called “the “Electro-Autographic Press” and was said to be “the only process yet invented whereby an unlimited number of impressions can be taken with rapidity from ordinary manuscript.”
 Another advertisement made by the pen reads “Like Kissing--Every Succeeding Impression is as Good as the First--Endorsed By Every One Who Has Tried It!--Only a Gentle Pressure Used.” with the words floating around an embracing couple.